iszczesniak/cpp/specialization/index.md

 implementations and their memory size can completely differ.

 A specialization template defines anew its parameters, which do not have anything to do with the primary template parameters.
-It's just important to explicitly provide (after the type name) the arguments for the primary template, which have to depend on (use) the specialization parameters.
+The point is to explicitly provide (after the type name) the arguments for the primary template, which have to depend on (use) the specialization parameters.

 An example of a type specialization in the standard library is `std::vector<bool>`, i.e., a specialization of `std::vector` for type